phoughton/pyiso20022/README.md

 ## Convert a CAMT.053 into an Excel file?

-You can convert the entries in a CAMT.053 into a Excel file using the tools.
+You can convert the entries in a CAMT.053 into a Excel file using the tools in pyiso20022.

 Currently this will extract the `Ntry` list and take all details and place them into seperate columns.
-It will also translate the element names intro their more meaningful English versions.
+It will also translate the element names into their more meaningful English versions.

 Use it like this: